RocketshipGames/xwing-csv/README.md

 * February 12, 2017: This is very shortly after the entirety of Wave X became available in stores, but before much of it has seen much tournament use---the U-Wing and TIE Striker came out almost exactly two months ago with the release of *Rogue One*, but the Upsilon-Class Shuttle, Quadjumper, and Sabine's TIE Fighter just hit stores two weeks ago.
+This capture is based on 1556 tournaments reporting results, comprising 21,529 squadron lists and 67,107 pilot instances.
+The "Recent" data is from the past four months, comprising 256 tournaments, 3,869 lists, and 10,973 pilot instances.

   * [`archives/20160212-ships.csv`](https://github.com/RocketshipGames/xwing-csv/raw/master/archives/20160212-ships.csv):
     Summary of all ships in the game right now.